 If your offering fulfills the needs of a specific demographic group, then the demographic can be an important basis for identifying groups of consumers interested in your product.
-But what if your product crosses several market segments?
-Take cereal, for example.
-The group of potential consumers could be "almost" everyone.
-However, there are groups of people who have different needs with regard to their cereal.
+What if your product crosses several market segments?
+For example, the group of potential consumers for cereal could be "almost" everyone although groups of people may have different needs with regard to their cereal.
 Some consumers might be interested in the fiber, some consumers (especially children) may be interested in the prize that comes in the box, other consumers may be interested in the added vitamins, and still other consumers may be interested in the type of grains.
 Associating these specific needs with consumers in a particular demographic group could be difficult.
-Marketing professionals often desire more information about consumers than just demographic data.
-You want to know why consumers behave the way they do, what is of high priority to them, or how they rank the importance of specific buying criteria.
+Marketing professionals want to know why consumers behave the way they do, what is of high priority to them, or how they rank the importance of specific buying criteria.
 Think about some of your friends who seem a lot like you.
-Have you ever gone their homes and been shocked by their lifestyles and how vastly different they are from yours?
+Have you ever gone to their homes and been shocked by their lifestyles and how vastly different they are from yours?
 Why are their families so much different from yours?